Eat, Drink and Be Merry

 - Swiss with Gewurztraminer

-So as you can see having a wine and cheese party is very simple, inexpensive and just as enjoyable as a full on dinner party!
-Don’t stress if you don’t have the right sort of glasses or plates, the wine and cheese party is meant to be a stress free social event with friends and loved ones.
+Having a wine and cheese party is very simple, inexpensive and just as enjoyable as a full on dinner party!
+Don’t stress if you don’t have the right sort of glasses or plates, these parties should be fun!